 - Created using electronic signature creation data that the signer can, with a high level of confidence, use under his or her sole control

-- Capable of identifying the signer & linked to the signed data in such a way that any subsequent change in the data is detectable
+- Capable of identifying the signer and linked to the signed data in such a way that any subsequent change in the data is detectable

-A Qualified Electronic Signature must adhere to the above but also be signed using a Qualified Signature Creation Device (QSCD).
+A Qualified Electronic Signature must adhere to the above, and also be signed using a Qualified Signature Creation Device (QSCD).

 For larger contracts and trade deals with third-party providers and others in the industry, eIDAS- compliant signatures provide assurance and legal certainty if contracts are disputed.

-Get in touch if you’d like to discuss the benefits of e-signatures for your telecoms business and how SigningHub's easy to use interface can be branded and intergated into exisiting business applications for a seamless user experience.
+Get in touch if you’d like to discuss the benefits of eSignatures for your telecoms business and how SigningHub's easy to use interface can be branded and integrated into existing business applications for a seamless user experience.